namednil/tacos29/registration.md

 <div markdown="1">
 Unfortunately, you have to pay a fee to help cover the costs of the conference.
 Included in the fee are:
-- Bus tickets for all three days
+- Bus tickets for Saarbrücken for all three days
 - Barbecue on friday
 - Breakfast on Saturday and Sunday
 - Lunch on Saturday